kennych418/FPGA_AudioVisualizer/README.md

 ### Debugging Scripts (*.py)
 The following scripts were used to perform quick calculations used to verify the testbench results.
 * butteryfly_test

-## Ext.
-Mic to Mic Translator

-## Mic Translator to FFT Processor

-## FFT Processor to Display Generator

-## Display Generator to Ext.
-Display

 ## Quartus for Design and Debugging